Vee-Jay Records: Success

-Other Vee-Jay subsidiary labels included Interphon (which yielded the Top 5 hit "Have I the Right?" by another British group, the Honeycombs), and Oldies 45 for reissues along with Tollie and Abner Records, which was an early subsidiary label formed in 1958.
+Other Vee-Jay subsidiary labels included Interphon (which yielded a Top 5 hit, "Have I the Right?" by another British group, the Honeycombs from north London), and Oldies 45 for reissues along with Tollie and Abner Records, which was an early subsidiary label formed in 1958.
 Vee-Jay also did distribution for Champion Records (notable for producing the original version of Tainted Love) as well as Rick Hall's Fame Records and, for a time, the Memphis label Goldwax Records and Johnny Vincent's Ace Records.
 Vee-Jay moved back to Chicago in 1965 after a year in Los Angeles.
-Liens were placed on Vee-Jay assets still in Los Angeles after legal action by Pye Records due to non-payment of royalties.
+Liens were placed on Vee-Jay assets still in Los Angeles after legal action by Pye Records, a British label, due to non-payment of royalties.

 As Vee-Jay International

 Vee-Jay Records filed for bankruptcy in August 1966.
 The assets were subsequently purchased by label executives Betty Chiappetta and Randy Wood (not the Dot Records founder), who changed its name to Vee-Jay International.
-The Four Seasons' catalog was not included in the sale, as the band had negotiated a contract clause that would, in the event of bankruptcy, return the catalog to the band, which has retained them ever since.
-From 1967 to 1972, Vee-Jay was limited to selling some of the inventory on hand when the company went under, and leasing or licensing the Vee Jay masters to Buddah Records, who came out with "The First Generation" series, and Springboard International, who issued dozens of albums featuring Vee Jay material on their subsidiary label, Upfront.
-In the 1970s, Vee Jay International itself re-released a number of titles on LPs and 8-track tapes.

-In 1978, Vee Jay issued a Silver Anniversary catalog to commemorate the 25th anniversary of the label.
+The Four Seasons' catalog was not included in the sale, as the band had negotiated a contract clause that in the event of bankruptcy would return the catalog to the band, which has retained them ever since.

+From 1967 to 1972, Vee-Jay was limited to selling some of the inventory on hand when the company went under, and leasing or licensing the Vee Jay masters to Buddah Records, who came out with "The First Generation" series, and Springboard International, who issued dozens of albums featuring Vee Jay material on their subsidiary label, Upfront Records.
+In the 1970s, Vee Jay International itself re-released a number of titles on LPs and 8-track cartridges.
+In 1978, Vee Jay released a Silver Anniversary catalog to commemorate the 25th anniversary of the label.